Tee Higgins Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Season Stats

-- Higgins has 698 receiving yards on 52 catches (82 targets) with four touchdowns this season, averaging 58.2 yards per game.
+- Higgins has also tacked on 52 catches for 698 yards and four touchdowns this year.
+He has been targeted 82 times and averages 58.2 receiving yards per game.

-- So far this season, 21.4% of the 384 passes thrown by his team have gone Higgins' way.
+- Higgins has been the target of 82 of his team's 384 passing attempts this season, or 21.4% of the target share.

 - With eight targets in the red zone this season, Higgins has been on the receiving end of 21.1% of his team's 38 red zone pass attempts.